john-rocky/RealityKit-Sampler/README.md

 2, Please change the "Team" field of xcode Signing and Capabilities to your account.

-3, Build in your actual device.
+3, Build on your actual device.
 This project can not be used in Simulators.

 ## Contents